Ale-JRD/Trads/content/post/index-T1.md

 In the center of that open space was the familiar stone room like I’d seen before where the transfer magic circle was waiting for us.

-「What do you think Takanashi-san, can we use this transfer magic circle?」
+“What do you think Takanashi-san, can we use this transfer magic circle?”

-「We can activate it properly since it reacted to the core.」
+“We can activate it properly since it reacted to the core.”

-「Thank goodness.
-I was afraid for once that the transfer magic circle might be damaged.」
+“Thank goodness.
+I was afraid for once that the transfer magic circle might be damaged.”

 Takanashi laughed while glancing at Yuuma.

-「Let’s gather the materials and head back to the school tower.」
+“Let’s gather the materials and head back to the school tower.”

-「Are you sure that we’re not to use transfer immediately?」
+“Are you sure that we’re not to use transfer immediately?”

-「Eh, you want to transfer immediately in our current condition, are you insane, Souma-kun?」
+“Eh, you want to transfer immediately in our current condition, are you insane, Souma-kun?”

 We just finished a long and tough battle.

 Though no one died, Ueda and Nakai had to receive immediate treatment.

-「I mean, we can use the fairy plaza at the teleported destination to rest.」
+“I mean, we can use the fairy plaza at the teleported destination to rest.”

 Surely, up until now, we had been actually using the transfer magic circle as soon as we defeated the boss… But how much good materials had been piled up inside the school tower?

-「We won’t use the transfer magic circle until we’re fully prepared because no one can guarantee that we can procure food in the next area.」
+“We won’t use the transfer magic circle until we’re fully prepared because no one can guarantee that we can procure food in the next area.”

-「Makes sense.」
+“Makes sense.”

-「And Mei-chan returned ahead of us to prepare for victory celebration.」
+“And Mei-chan returned ahead of us to prepare for victory celebration.”

-「You actually made Futaba-san cook after such fierce battle.」
+“You actually made Futaba-san cook after such fierce battle.”

-「Even I, the MVP of this battle for finishing off Orochi, can’t rest on my lapel and have to check the teleportation circle and gathering materials.」
+“Even I, the MVP of this battle for finishing off Orochi, can’t rest on my lapel and have to check the teleportation circle and gathering materials.”

-「Got it, sorry for the question.
-Do as you like.」
+“Got it, sorry for the question.
+Do as you like.”

 Souma-kun,  who always found faults with me, could only heave a deep sigh this time.

-「Though I don’t think that Yamata no Orochi was going to pop again, let’s leave a watcher, just in case.」
+“Though I don’t think that Yamata no Orochi was going to pop again, let’s leave a watcher, just in case.”

-「Got it, we will depart to the next area right after we finish our preparation.」
+“Got it, we will depart to the next area right after we finish our preparation.”

 ---